-- Create a schedule on the number of pins you want to share per day; add pins to your queue, and then the auto schedule takes care of the rest!
+- Create a schedule on the number of pins you want to share per day; add pins to your queue, and then the auto-scheduler takes care of the rest!
 Rest assured, it doesn’t post the same pins together, and too often.

 - Create smart loops.
-You can create different loops with different content, which loops your pins in a rotation.
+You can create different loops with different content, which Pins your evergreen content in a rotation.

 - Join tribes!
 You can join a group of individuals with similar content and schedule pins.
 This is a FANTASTIC way to find not only pins to share and fill your queues but an amazing way to find content to help YOU grow as well!

 You can start for FREE today.
 You get 100 PINS per month.
 But, if you use my affiliate link, you get $15 towards your PLUS account.
 So, why not start today?

 You May Also Like: 5 Plugins that Make My Life Easier